HallmarcDotNet

 • the Florida coast and nearby U.S. or British possessions and protectorates (appropriate visa required if non-U.S. territory);

-• Costa Rica, Panama, and Guyana (appropriate visa required);
+• Costa Rica, Belize, Panama, and Guyana (appropriate visa required);

 2. Compensation Expectations

-Over the past few months, I've been asked about my "salary requirements".
+Over the past several years, I've often been asked about my "salary requirements".
 When I explain what I'm looking for, some recruiters have said, "No problem!" while others have balked.
-The reasons my compensation expectations are justified can be summarized as: market value, client cost savings and revenue enhancement, and risk mitigation.
+I then have had to explain my reasoning.
+The justification can be summarized as: market value, client cost savings and revenue enhancement, competitive advantage, and risk mitigation.

-Moreover, because the market values my skills, I am competitive with my peers in my specialized technical niches and the business needs that they serve.
-Hiring a Unix consultant will quickly rack up much higher costs than you will find with an individual like me.
-I routinely see contractors and consultants of similar skill and experience charging in excess of $285 an hour for substantially the same services I can provide.
+Because the market values my leadership and technical skills, I am competitive with my peers in a variety of niches.
+Hiring a consultant with a similar background will frequently rack up much higher costs than you will find with an individual like me.
+I routinely see contractors and consultants of similar skill and experience charging in excess of $450 an hour for substantially the same services I can provide.
+Therefore, base salary should be appropriate for the level of expertise I bring, the responsibilities of the role, and the region.
+(Please note, I am categorically not expecting offers of $450 an hour and up — although I would not object to them.)
+These guidelines apply in roughly equal measure to contracts as a 1099, contracts as an LLC, contracts as a W-2 employee of an intermediary, and to direct-hire roles.

-Because I bring significant skills and experience with me to a project, they either save my clients money through efficiency gains, or enhance the profitability of their companies by increasing their ability to sell products and services.
-The reward for my contributions should be commensurate with those savings or profits.
-I believe in being a partner with my clients, not a human resource to be exploited.
+Specifically, because I bring significant skills and experience with me to a project, they either save my clients money through efficiency gains, or enhance the profitability of their companies by increasing their ability to sell products and services to their customers.
+The reward for my contributions should be commensurate with those savings or profits — I believe in being a partner with my clients, not a human resource to be exploited.

-Finally, shorter projects entail more risk.
-If the project is over in a month (or three, or six, or twelve), then I need the additional cushion to tide me over until the next paycheck.
-In the current recession, that could be several months.
-In the meantime, I do what I can to help hold the economy out of a deflationary spiral.
+In other words, shorter projects entail more risk.
+If the project is to be completed in a few weeks, or a month (or three, or six, or twelve), then I require the additional cushion to tide me over until the next paycheck.
+Given the vagaries of the economy, that could be several months.
+In the meantime, I do what I can to help hold us all out of a deflationary spiral.

-In short, the additional risk for me and the additional value for my clients more than justifies the rate I am seeking.
+In short, the additional value for my clients and risk to me more than justify the rate I am seeking.

 3. Ex Officiousness